pusher/pusher-websocket-swift/README.md

 ```

 This returns a client object which can then be used to subscribe to channels and then calling `connect()` triggers the connection process to start.

+**Important:** You must keep a strong reference to the `Pusher` client.
+You could achieve that by making `pusher` a property of your app delegate, for example.

 You can also set a `userDataFetcher` on the connection object.